 You will be asked to upload unofficial transcripts or copies of official transcripts into the online application.
 The Graduate School will request official paper copies of all transcripts if you are admitted to the department.

 International academic records must be in the original language accompanied by an official English translation

 So that we can better evaluate your quantitative training, please list all the economics, math and statistics courses you have taken.
 Include the textbook(s) used, course number, course title, and your grade for the class.
 Put this in a list or table format and upload your document as a pdf.

 - Graduate Record Exam scores

-For admissions 2021-22, GRE scores are optional due to the pandemic.
-If submitted, GRE scores must be from within the previous 5 years.
+GRE scores are required for admission 23-24.
+GRE scores must be from within the previous 5 years.